121212yankees/Prevent-Sports-Injuries/README.md

 Contact +1 (954)-909-9209 or ranveer.kapur01@yahoo.com for more.
 Code may have a high runtime, 6-10 minutes max.
 All databases used for player search found in code itself.
+Incomplete list of injuries not to be looked at near the end of each sport's code, could be added to.